Single? Six dos and don’ts for retirement

 I don’t share this extract because I think it illustrates how everyone wants to live/eat at every age, but I think it does demonstrate a single person’s freedom to do as they please with their life – and money.

-Yet living alone obviously has financial drawbacks, including covering all the bills yourself, such as council tax, broadband, and the TV licence.
-With the current cost-of-living crisis in the UK, solo dwellers must manage escalating food and energy prices alone.
-If you suffer a period of ill health while single, there’s obviously no partner’s salary to fall back on either, so it’s worth exploring whether you have adequate insurances in place.
+Yet living alone obviously has financial drawbacks, including covering all the bills yourself, such as rent or mortgage, council tax, broadband, and the TV licence.
+Solo dwellers must also manage food and energy prices alone, which can be daunting if there’s a big spike in inflation.
+If you suffer a period of ill health while single, there’s no partner’s salary to fall back on either, so it’s worth exploring whether you have adequate insurances in place.
+Claer Barrett, of the Financial Times, wrote an insightful piece in January this year drawing attention to the “single investment gap”, in which single adults are likely to have less left over at the end of the month for investing compared with couples.

-For single women thinking about retirement, additional financial challenges can arise as a result of the gender pay gap, which means smaller pension pots for women.
-It also often falls to women to care for elderly parents, possibly meaning part-time work, while menopausal symptoms could lead to a reduction in working hours.
+For single women thinking about retirement, additional financial challenges can arise because of the gender pay gap, which means smaller pension pots for women.
+It also often falls to women to care for elderly parents, possibly meaning part-time work.
 Any career breaks could also stymie progression up the career ladder, further hitting pension pots.

 Women who become single because of divorce or the death of their spouse, can also have inadequate pensions, particularly if they have had career breaks, perhaps to care for children.
 If you are thinking of getting divorced, don’t overlook your pension rights when it comes to your spouse’s pension.